High Negative Ion Gain MMThGEM-Micromegas Detector for Directional Dark Matter Searches: Conclusions

 \section{Conclusions}

 In conclusion, the operation of a coupled MMThGEM-Micromegas detector in low pressure SF$_6$ was discussed in this paper.
 32 y-strips were individually instrumented, demonstrating the largest area of individually instrumented strips in an NID gas with this detector to date.
 This was made possible by the large gas gain of 1.22 $\pm$ 0.08 $\times$ 10$^5$.
-This is an improvement on the previous measurements with the isolated MMThGEM and demonstrates the first charge amplification of order 10$^5$ in an NID gas; two orders of magnitude larger than typical NID gas gains previously seen.
-Complete 2-dimensional directionality was also demonstrated with alpha particle tracks by reconstruction of the principle axis, through development of a total linear regression algorithm; and by sense recognition, where $\frac{dE}{dx}$ signatures were found to be consistent with simulated alpha tracks.
+This is an improvement on the previous measurements with the isolated MMThGEM and demonstrates the first charge amplification of order 10$^5$ in an NID gas; significantly larger than typical order 10$^3$ NID gas gains previously seen.
+Complete 2-dimensional directionality was also demonstrated with alpha particle tracks by reconstruction of the principal axis, through development of a total linear regression algorithm; and by sense recognition, where $\frac{dE}{dx}$ signatures were found to be consistent with simulated alpha tracks.
 Following characterisation in the test vessel, the detector was installed in the CYGNUS-m$^3$ scale C/N-1.0 vessel and exposed to a $^{252}$Cf neutron source, with most observed events found to be consistent with simulated fluorine nuclear recoils.
 While further work is required for explicit ER/NR discrimination, head-tail sensitivity, and minority peak observations, these results represent an important step toward scaling this technology for a CYGNUS search.
-It is recommended for future designs to reduce MMThGEM hole pitch and remove the micromegas resistive layer to mitigate track discontinuity and charge dissipation effects.
+It is recommended for future designs to reduce MMThGEM hole pitch and remove the Micromegas resistive layer to better match the strip pitch of the Micromegas and mitigate charge dissipation effects.

 \acknowledgments The authors would like to acknowledge the "University of Sheffield EPSRC Doctoral Training Partnership (DTP) Case Conversion Scholarship" awarded to A.G.
 McLean.
 This work was also partially supported by the Japanese Ministry of Education, Culture, Sports, Science and Technology, Grant-in-Aid (24K07061 and 25K01025).